Call us now: 01332 470 400

 Top Lenders for Buy-to-Let Remortgages

-Several lenders specialize in buy-to-let remortgages, offering competitive rates and flexible terms:
+Several lenders specialise in buy-to-let remortgages, offering competitive rates and flexible terms:

-Barclays: Barclays has a wide range of buy-to-let remortgage products, including interest-only and repayment mortgages.
-Their products cater to both individual landlords and those with limited companies.
+Barclays Wide range of buy-to-let remortgage products; interest-only and repayment mortgages Not specified Caters to individual landlords and limited companies

-Metro Bank: Metro Bank offers competitive buy-to-let remortgages for both personal and limited company landlords.
-Their mortgage deals include fixed and variable rates, with LTVs up to 75%.
+Metro Bank Competitive remortgages for personal and limited company landlords; fixed and variable rates Up to 75%

 Buy-to-Let Remortgage for Expanding Your Property Portfolio